Setup & Harden a Linux Server

 # could be sshd on older systems

-# on non-systemd, use: service sshd restart
+# on non-systemd, use: service sshd restartfail2ban

 ban IP addresses that make repeated failed authentication requests